 Once the respect is back, moving on to trust will be easier.
 Not easy, just easier.
 This step will look different for every couple and every affair.
 The first, and most crucial, way you can rebuild trust is for the cheater to cut all contact with the ‘other person.’
 Draw a firm line here.
 This is non-negotiable.

-A couple ways of rebuilding trust, of course, include complete honesty and transparency about everything.
+A couple of ways of rebuilding trust, of course, include complete honesty and transparency about everything.
 Often the spouse who was cheated on will set these boundaries and expectations.

 Going forward, it is important to understand that the spouse who was cheated on will very likely need to verify that the cheater can be trusted.
 No more passwords on cell phones.
 No more private social media or email accounts.
 Perhaps even changing jobs if the affair started at work.